 1. General Information

-ethnocineca celebrates its 16th edition in Vienna’s Votiv Kino and Kino De France from the 12th to 19th of May 2022.
+Ethnocineca celebrates its 17th edition in Vienna’s Votiv Kino and Kino De France from the May 4th – 11th 2023.
 As Austria’s biggest film festival for documentary cinema and ethnographic film, ethnocineca is dedicated to diverse realities of human life.
 With our Call for Films we are looking for films of any length and approach that make accessible the diversity, uniqueness as well as the commonalities of social and cultural life worldwide, while narrating this view critically and innovatively.
 In addition to the general programme, in which all films run out of competition, there are five competition sections, that films may be submitted to.

 2. Competition Sections